 Director of Film including: Plu Oen; ABCDAD; Quick Round?; Know Your Enemy as well as Gair ar Gnawd which was a live broadcast for Welsh National Opera.

 Creator of Creative Learning Projects for companies including: Arts Council of Wales; Sherman Cymru; Inside Out Cymru; Theatre Genedlaethol Cymru; Spectacle Theatre; Agor Drysau; RCT Borough Council; Porth County Comprehensive; Big Foot Arts; Fresh Ink; Design Detectives; Ysgol Hen Heol; Porth County Community School; National Youth Theatre of Wales; Artswork Cymru; Cyfle; Arad Goch’s Agor Drysau; Welsh National Opera.

-Awards: To Kill A Machine – Best Director - Wales Theatre Awards 2016 (nominated); To Kill A Machine - Best Production - Wales Theatre Awards 2016 (nominated); Gair ar Gnawd – Best Production - Royal Philharmonic Awards 2016 (nominated); SXTO - Best Production for TYA - Wales Theatre Awards 2013 (nominated); Creative Wales Award 2015 - 2016: Researching Opera for the Deaf and Hard of Hearing (winner).
+Awards: - Director of the Year 2018: British Theatre Guide; The Last 5 Years -top 10 Regional Productions of 2018 by The Stage; To Kill A Machine – Best Director - Wales Theatre Awards 2016 (nominated); To Kill A Machine - Best Production - Wales Theatre Awards 2016 (nominated); Gair ar Gnawd – Best Production - Royal Philharmonic Awards 2016 (nominated); SXTO - Best Production for TYA - Wales Theatre Awards 2013 (nominated); Creative Wales Award 2015 - 2016: Researching Opera for the Deaf and Hard of Hearing (winner).

 She is also the acting coach for the BA Musical Theatre course at University of Wales Trinity St David’s.
 The 1st Undergraduate Musical Theatre course in Wales.